Arhan-Baltes11/PTAO-ProjectTextAdventureOop/README.md

 This project was started on 4th of March, but official programming started on the 11th, both in the year 2024.
 Git repository started on: 11th of March 2024.

+## TO DO

+- Write the following commands:
+    - Talk ("Speak to a targeted entity")
+    - Attack ("Assault an entity and initiate combat")
+    - Pick Up (Take an item from a location, add it to inventory and remove it from the world)
+    - Drop (Remove an item from the inventory and place it into the world)
+    - Equip (Equip a new item that's either a weapon or armor)
+    - Banish (Banish a creature completely from the realm of existence.
+For some reason, it only works against the Elder Beast)
+    - Look (Inspects the direction you point towards, or if combined with the word "around", inspect your current location)
+    - Inventory (Checks what is currently in your inventory)
+    - Use (Use an item that's in your inventory)
+    - Save (Saves the game)
+    - ~~Pet (Gives the entity some involuntary headpats.)~~

+- Add comments to functions to say how they work

+- Create a way to allow the banishment spell

+- Make the merchant capable of being traded with

 ## Changelog

 ### V 0.0.5 - Wanderer